Access this EcoSpace

 The Ponton river is one of the best for canoe adventures in the area!
 For a ~5 hr trip (mostly drifting with the current) launch from the bridge across from the Rocky Lane Ski Trails and riding arena (RD 142A) ending the trip at the Blue Bridge on HWY 88.

 For a longer adventure, launch at the Ponton bridge along HWY 58 with the option of ending at the first bridge (RD 142A) or at the Blue Bridge on HWY 88.
 The Ponton offers majestic views of sediment layered escarpments, wildlife and ever changing scenery with its twists and turns!

 Kayaks can be rented from the Fort Vermilion Recreation Board at the Community Cultural Complex - or stop by and visit us - we will help you plan it all!

 Ponton River Valley

-The Ponton River Natural Area (?), recorded as 1,569.74 hectares in size, is located east of High Level and northwest of Fort Vermilion.
+The Ponton River Natural Area is located east of High Level and northwest of Fort Vermilion.
 The source of the Ponton River is Margaret Lake in the Caribou Mountains.

 The river meanders tightly through very remote country before uniting with the Boyer (formerly Paddle) River and joining the Peace, a few miles downstream from the Fort.
 Numerous oxbow lakes and slumping peat lands characterize the Ponton.